Vinayak-100ni/Q-A-Devops/Docker/README.md

 Smaller images → because the final stage doesn’t include compilers, build tools, or temporary files.

 More secure & portable → final image only has production binaries/artifacts.

+##    Entrypoint vs CMD?
+CMD sets default commands/arguments for a container, but they can be completely overridden at runtime.
+ENTRYPOINT defines the main executable that always runs, and runtime arguments are passed to it.
+A common best practice is to use ENTRYPOINT for the main process and CMD for default parameters

+##    How to performance optimized lightweight Docker container?
+To optimize Docker containers for performance and lightweight builds, I use minimal base images like Alpine or Distroless, apply multi-stage builds, reduce layers, and clean up unnecessary files.
+I also use .dockerignore, run containers as non-root, and copy only what’s required.
+Additionally, I tune builds for caching and set resource limits to ensure efficient runtime performance

+##     Your Dockerized application relies on a database for persistence.
+Explain how you would manage data persistence and backups for the database in a containerized environment.
+In a containerized setup, I use Docker volumes to persist database data outside the container lifecycle.
+For backups, I set up regular dumps or snapshot the volumes, storing them in remote storage like S3.
+In production, I’d prefer a managed database or use Kubernetes StatefulSets with persistent volumes for durability.
+This ensures data persistence, automated backups, and disaster recovery

+##     Your team uses Docker Compose for local development, but you want to ensure that the production environment is consistent with the development environment.
+How would you achieve this consistency in both environments?
+To ensure consistency, I build Docker images once and push them to a registry so both development and production use the same image.
+I separate configurations using environment variables and multiple Compose files (docker-compose.override.yml for dev and docker-compose.prod.yml for production).
+In production, I run these with Docker Swarm or Kubernetes, while CI/CD pipelines guarantee both environments are built and deployed from the same source of truth.

+##     Your organization is adopting a microservices architecture with multiple teams working on different services.
+How would you manage Docker image versioning and ensure smooth updates across all services while minimizing disruptions?
+In our microservices setup, we follow a clear Docker image versioning strategy.
+Every image is tagged using semantic versioning like 1.2.3 and also with an immutable Git commit SHA, so we can always trace exactly what code is running.
+We never use the latest tag in production.

+We also follow the principle of build once, run everywhere — the same image built in CI is promoted across dev, staging, and production, with only environment-specific configuration changing.

+To minimize disruptions, we rely on progressive delivery.
+By default, we use rolling updates with readiness and liveness probes so new pods only receive traffic when healthy.
+For sensitive updates, we use canary or blue-green deployments so we can gradually shift traffic and quickly roll back if issues occur.

+On top of that, we use API versioning and contract testing so that teams can release services independently without breaking others.
+Observability and automated rollback policies are in place so any failed release can be reverted with minimal downtime.

+This way, image versioning stays consistent, and updates are smooth across all services.

+##     Your Docker containerized application is experiencing a memory leak in production.
+Walk me through the steps you would take to diagnose and address the issue.
+If my containerized app is showing a memory leak in production, I would first start with monitoring and metrics.
+I’d check Docker stats, or tools like Prometheus + Grafana, to confirm which container is consuming more memory than expected.

+Next, I’d look into application logs and metrics to see if the leak is from unclosed connections, large objects, or inefficient code.
+If needed, I’d run the container locally with profiling tools like heapdump, jmap (for Java), or node --inspect (for Node.js) to trace memory usage.

+On the container side, I’d make sure resource limits (mem_limit) are set in Docker/Kubernetes to prevent one container from impacting others.

+For a temporary fix, I could restart the container (since containers are stateless by design), but the permanent fix would be to patch the code causing the leak and build a new image.
+I’d then redeploy it gradually using rolling or canary updates.

+Finally, I’d put monitoring alerts in place for memory thresholds so the issue is caught early next time.